 They also warn that they provide no kind of customer support or server management besides, except for network or server outage issues.

 The company tries to offset its allocation shortcomings with a 99% uptime guarantee, DDoS protection, and cPanel incorporation.

 The only way to join Instafree is first to join their forums and then submit an application that will be reviewed in 48 hours at the most.
 They also have a list of forbidden countries, so check that out before applying for their free VPS.

 This hosting company provides a straightforward and robust way to try out their hosting via a free cloud VPS option.
 ALA VPS’s free cloud VPS hosting plan comes with 1 CPU core, 100% redundancy, 1GB of RAM, an impressive 300GB bandwidth, and more.

 ALA VPS claims that you can set up their free cloud VPS from your desktop or phone in as little as 60 seconds.
 Also, they promise reliable round-the-clock support, 100 uptime, weekly backups, DDoS protection, and more.

 Upon sign up, the company does not request your card details or any other payment information, a trait that helps them look more trustworthy.

 Another Linux-powered VPS, Giga Rocket’s approval model for their free VPS service, is unique.
-They only approve people who join their community forums and contribute meaningfully.
-To even be considered, you must have made at least 25 posts in the forums.
+They only approve of people who join their community forums and contribute meaningfully.
+You must have made at least 25 posts in the forums to even be considered.